intel/cluster-management-toolkit/docs/Supported_platforms.md

 On openSUSE/SLES 15 and RHEL 8 you should be able to install python39
 and python39-pip or newer to get a recent version of Python3.
+You also need to specify `ansible_python_interpreter: <path to python>` in the Ansible inventory for such hosts, since Ansible playbooks will fail to run otherwise.

 ## Limitations